Skip to content

 SOIL PROFILE

-Soil profile is defined as the vertical section of the soil, showing series of horizontal layers of different types of soil.
+Soil profile is defined as the vertical section of the soil, showing a series of horizontal layers of different types of soil.
 The horizontal layers are called HORIZONS

 HORIZONS OF SOIL PROFILE

-1. The A – Horizon: It is also called the top soil, it is rich in organic materials; most soil organisms reside here.
+1. The A-Horizon: It is also called the topsoil, it is rich in organic materials; most soil organisms reside here.

-2. The B – Horizon: It is rich in minerals which are carried or leached down by percolating water.
+2. The B-Horizon: It is rich in minerals, which are carried or leached down by percolating water.

-4. The D – Horizon: It is called the bedrock.
+4. The D-Horizon: It is called the bedrock.

 EXPERIMENTS ON SOIL